-In 2020, up to 15/10/2020, human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (NUTS3 level) of Serres, Pieria, Pella, Imathia, Kilkis, Thessaloniki, Chalkidiki, Xanthi, Rodopi, Evros, Kavala, Drama, Karditsa, Larisa, Trikala and East Attica.
-It is likely that more cases will be diagnosed in the immediate future, especially following the heightened awareness of health professionals.
+In 2020, up to 29/10/2020, human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (NUTS3 level) of Serres, Pieria, Pella, Imathia, Kilkis, Thessaloniki, Chalkidiki, Xanthi, Rodopi, Evros, Kavala, Drama, Karditsa, Larisa, Trikala and East Attica.
+It remains likely more cases to be diagnosed in the immediate future.

-In the EU Member States and EU neighboring countries, in transmission period 2020, up to 08/10/2020, human WNV infection cases have been also recorded -besides Greece- in Italy, Spain, Romania, Hungary and Germany (source: ECDC, Weekly updates: 2020 West Nile virus transmission season).
+In the EU Member States and EU neighboring countries, in transmission period 2020, up to 22/10/2020, human WNV infection cases have been also recorded -besides Greece- in Spain, Italy, Germany, Romania, Hungary, Bulgaria and the Netherlands (source: ECDC, Weekly updates: 2020 West Nile virus transmission season).